Joseph A. Alutto

+Life and career

 Alutto was the first member of his family to go to college.
-While studying for his bachelor's degree in business administration (1962) at Manhattan College, he drove trucks and worked at a grocery store and a chemical company to pay for his studies.
-After that he pursued his Master's in industrial relations at the University of Illinois and finished a Ph.D. in organizational behavior at Cornell University.
-He has worked to become a business management expert.
-From 1976 to 1990, he served as the Dean of the SUNY-Buffalo School of Management.
-He also served as the President of the American Assembly of Collegiate Schools of Business-The International Association for Management Education from October 1996 - June 1998.
-In 1991, he was appointed to be the dean of Ohio State's Max M. Fisher College of Business.
+While studying for his bachelor's degree in business administration at Manhattan College in 1962, he worked at a grocery store and a chemical company to pay for his studies.
+After that, he pursued his master's degree in industrial relations at the University of Illinois and finished a Ph.D. in organizational behavior at Cornell University.
+He became a business management expert.

+From 1976 to 1990, he served as the dean of the SUNY-Buffalo School of Management.
+He also served as the president of the American Assembly of Collegiate Schools of Business and the International Association for Management Education from October 1996 to June 1998.
+In 1991, Alutto was appointed dean of Ohio State's Max M. Fisher College of Business.